Canop/broot/website/docs/navigation.md

 To apply one, type a space (or `:`), then the start of its shortcut, then hit <kbd class=b>⏎</kbd>.

 For example typing `:s` then enter will show file and directory sizes.

-You may notice a scrollbar on this screenshot.
-The first level of the tree is always uncut when you display sizes (you're in a special "whale spotting" mode).

-Not trimming the root is also possible in normal mode by using the `toggle_trim_root` toggle.

 !!!
 Note
 	The displayed size on Unix is the space the file takes on disk, that is the number of blocks multiplied by the size of a block.
 If a file is sparse, a little 's' is displayed next to the size.